Q2297045667/PumpkinVoice/README.md

 1. **Player Connection and Compatibility Check**:
     - Trigger: `PlayerJoinEvent`, followed by the client's `voicechat:request_secret` payload.
     - Action: Join creates the upstream-compatible default disconnected state.
 After compatibility version `20` is confirmed, the server sends the player-state, category, and group registries in that order, followed by `SecretPacket`.
 These packets are intentionally not sent before the client registers its plugin channels.
+This order matches the official **Bukkit/Paper plugin** (`states → categories → groups`); the single-player/LAN `common` mod path orders these `states → groups → categories` instead.
 2. **UDP Handshake Authentication**:
     - Trigger: Client triggers a `AuthenticatePacket` to `udp_server.rs:24454`.
     - Action: Server validates the outer and inner player UUID, the expected `Secret`, and the UDP source address. `ConnectionCheck` then promotes the pending socket to a connected voice state and broadcasts that state.